2023 Under-21 EURO qualifying latest: Netherlands, England, Germany, Portugal, Spain, Belgium in finals

 Netherlands (qualified), Switzerland (runners-up), Moldova, Bulgaria, Wales, Gibraltar

-- The Netherlands were confirmed as group winners on Wednesday as Switzerland were held 1-1 by Moldova in their last game and will finish second.
+- The Netherlands were confirmed as group winners on Wednesday as Switzerland were held 1-1 by Moldova in their last game.
 The two teams are level on points but the Netherlands (who still have a game left in Wales on Saturday) have a superior head-to-head record.

 Group F